 There are rotating art project themes that are usually reoccurring.
 These are pottery-making, watercolor, punched tin art, clay story-tellers and Día de los Muertos art such as death carts.
 Occasionally there are other projects, but those are the ones that they do on a regular basis.
 Watercolor and Tin art often are taught together which can make for exciting and unique projects.
 Every workshop allows plenty of opportunity for creative expression.
 Best of all, all the supplies are provided for you so you just show up and see where the moment takes you.
 There's no shortage of New Mexico magazines, New Mexican imagry and designs to gain inspiration from.

 Its unlikely you'll find these art classes listed on SBCC's events page.
 However, you can get on their email list and RSVP for classes by calling 505-848-1320 to sign up.
-Next class takes place July 23 on Watercolor and Tin Art from 6:30-9:00 located at 1025 Broadway Blvd.
-SE.
+Next class takes place September 3 from 6:30-9:30 on the topic of Mask Making.
+There is a limit of 30 students for the class so be sure to sign up quickly.
+There is a follow up class to the Mask Making on September 10.